Nobunari Oda: 2005–2007: Senior international debut

 Oda turned senior for the 2005-2006 Olympic year, when he was guaranteed a senior Grand Prix assignment after he won the World Junior Championships.
-Oda made a splash immediately as a senior, winning the bronze medal at his first event and winning the 2005 NHK Trophy over favorites Daisuke Takahashi and reigning world bronze medalist Evan Lysacek.
-Oda qualified for the 2005–2006 Grand Prix Final and placed fourth.
+Oda made a splash immediately as a senior, winning the bronze medal at his first event and winning the 2005 NHK Trophy over favorites, compatriot Daisuke Takahashi and reigning world bronze medalist Evan Lysacek.
+Oda qualified for the 2005–2006 Grand Prix Final where he placed fourth.